BrumelisMartins/Scope_Homework/README.md

 When clicking on a user you are redirected to a screen that contains a map, and the overlay that contains the vehicle information.
 The map library used - MapBox.
 I did not use gms, as I had issues with my account billing for address Geocoding and Directions API'S

 When the location is found the map animates/zooms so the user can see all the markers.
-Vehicle markers match the information on the overlay, so in case of multiple markers, you can diferentiate betweeen them.
+Vehicle markers match the color on the overlay, so in case of multiple markers, you can diferentiate betweeen them.
 User address is found from the MapBox geocoding API.

 ![second_view](https://user-images.githubusercontent.com/45454489/151355269-1a7938fb-1265-4fc1-bfef-1e0ec439687c.jpg)